usdot-jpo-ode/jpo-cvdp/docs/configuration.md

   themselves with a consumer group name, and each record published to a topic is delivered to one consumer instance within each subscribing consumer group.
-  Consumer instances can be in separate processes or on separate machines.  **Due to the way the kafka library internally updates its topic offsets, the group ID must be unique for each the topic.**
+  Consumer instances can be in separate processes or on separate machines.  **Due to the way the kafka library internally updates its topic offsets, the group ID must be unique for each topic.**

 - `privacy.kafka.partition` : The partition(s) that this PPM will consume records from.
 A Kafka topic can be divided, or partitioned, into several "parallel" streams.
 A topic may have many partitions so it can handle an arbitrary